AI technology can help us all live better lives, as long as we learn to stop treating it like it’s human

 What if the feature became so developed that it didn’t even need a human component?
 What if it could … predict what actions you would take and send replies in your tone of voice without you even being a part of the process?

 AI is all around us, and most of us aren’t aware of how much we already rely on it.
 Gmail’s new ‘Smart Compose’ feature, for example, uses AI.
 It autocompletes our emails as we type them.
-In a blog post earlier this year in May, Paul Lambert, product manager for Google, flagged up the fact that: “From your greeting to your closing (and common phrases in between), Smart Compose suggests complete sentences in your emails so that you can draft them with ease… Smart Compose helps save you time by cutting back on repetitive writing, while reducing the chance of spelling and grammatical errors.
-It can even suggest relevant contextual phrases.”
+In a blog post from May 2018, Paul Lambert, product manager for Google, flagged up the fact that: ‘From your greeting to your closing (and common phrases in between), Smart Compose suggests complete sentences in your emails so that you can draft them with ease… Smart Compose helps save you time by cutting back on repetitive writing, while reducing the chance of spelling and grammatical errors.
+It can even suggest relevant contextual phrases.’

 It sounds like a handy, time-saving feature – and it probably is.
 But what if we added a learning element to this AI that could predict not only what you will say in your emails but when you will send them?
 What if the feature became so developed that it didn’t even need a human component?
 What if it could receive, scan and ‘read’ emails, predict what actions you would take and send replies in your tone of voice without you even being a part of the process?